Housing starts, sales, and renovations; rising home ownership; and a stable rental and leasing market are key indicators of community health.

 In each of the three Counties in the Region, the U.S. Census Bureau estimates that over half of the housing units are owner-occupied for all household sizes, and the majority of households include one or two people.

-The U.S. Census Bureau estimates that nearly half (47 percent) of the owner-occupied housing units in the Region are valued at $100,000 to $249,999.
-More than half of the owner-occupied housing units in Linn County are estimated to have values greater than $150,000, while in Lincoln County and in the State on average, more than half have a value greater than $200,000.
-Benton County is higher than the State average, with more than half of owner-occupied units valued greater than $250,000.
+The U.S. Census Bureau estimates that in 2019 over half (52.7 percent) of the owner-occupied housing units in the Region are valued at $250,000 or more, up from 30.5 percent in 2014.
+More than half of the owner-occupied housing units in Linn County are estimated to have values greater than $200,000, while in Lincoln County and in the State on average, more than half have a value greater than $250,000.
+Benton County is higher than the State average, with more than half of owner-occupied units valued greater than $300,000.

 Similar to in Oregon overall, the majority, or close to the majority, of housing units that are owner occupied throughout the Region have a mortgage, contract to purchase, or similar debt.
 Likewise, over a third of housing units occupied by owners in the Region have no mortgage, which is higher than the Statewide proportion.